Laxmibai’s skills hang by a rough thread

 In the past, she made threads for 10 hours a day.
 “My mother in law had stored 12 sacks [approximately 120 kilograms] of sheep’s hair just before I got married [at around the age of 15], recalls Laxmibai.
 “Labouring every day for 8 to 10 hours, I took six months to make threads out of those 12 sacks,” she recalls.
 Now it’s down to just two hours a day.

-Laxmibai is a Dhangar, traditionally a goat and sheep herder community, classified as a nomadic tribe in Maharashtra.
+Laxmibai is a Dhangar, traditionally a goat and sheep herder community (now classified as Other Backward Classes or OBCs in Maharashtra).
 She lives in Adur village in Karvir block of Maharashtra’s Kolhapur district.
 Here, sheep’s hair and wool are removed twice a year.
 After Diwali in the month of October-November and after the festival of Akshaya Tritiya in April-May.

 “For centuries, only women have been spinning the thread while men have been shearing the sheep and also milking them,” Laxmibai says.
 Traditionally, only men would go out grazing the animals, but now women too join them.